 “Oh my god, I’ve never felt like this before!”

-Most likely, though, you’re here because you want to know what happened to the guy you fell in love with.
-You feel like he changed so drastically, and you want to know what you’ve done wrong.
+Most likely, though, you’re here because you want to know what happened to the person you fell in love with.
+You feel like they’ve changed so drastically, and you want to know what you’ve done wrong.
 This is probably because the narcissist has moved past love-bombing and has begun the devalue and discard phases.
 Basically, they’ve recognized that you are, in fact, a human who has normal human flaws.
 This has shattered their childish idealization of you and your relationship, and they somehow feel duped.

 Here are some things you need to know.

 Have you experienced love bombing before?
-What other red-flags did you notice?
+What other red flags did you notice?
 Need help?
 Here’s a video playlist that will help you recognize the red flags of narcissists.